Monica Tennberg, PhD

 Visiting Senior Researcher

-Hanna is a visiting researcher in the NPE team and a university lecturer at the Faculty of Social Sciences at the University of Lapland.
+Hanna is a visiting researcher in the NPE team and a postdoctoral researcher at the University of Helsinki.
 She has previously worked broadly with themes related to social and cultural aspects of sustainability and resource development in the Arctic region.
-In her current research she is focusing on the Finnish peat energy debate as a sociocultural concern.
+In her current research she is focusing on just energy transitions in the case study context of peat energy in Finland.

 tel. +358 40 484 4284